 The Meadow comprises raised-bed allotments, a fruit garden, composting facilities and a wild flower plantation.
 It is one of the largest Orchid sites in Glasgow – all wild, with some of the Orchids being about 15 years old.
 There is a shortage of allotments in Glasgow as a whole and there is currently only one very oversubscribed allotment ground (8+ year waiting list) in the Maryhill and North Kelvinside area.
 The North Kelvin Meadow has helped provide new allotment opportunities for people living in the local area.
 But its not just about allotments – there is a huge problem in Glasgow of obesity, asthma, unhealthly eating and drinking and a lack of community.
 This land helps to address these issues and it does it with no cost to the taxpayer so far.

 The North Kelvin Meadow Group has not been daunted by posturing from Glasgow City Council, which slapped an eviction notice on the land on 15 July 2009.
-Local residents continue to sign up for raised-bed allotments and are getting involved with the large Community Raised Bed as well
+However local residents continue to sign up for raised-bed allotments and are getting involved with the large Community Raised Bed, the 7 compost bins and a host of other activities as well.

-On 21 August 2009, the campaign group was taken to court by the Glasgow City Council for improving their local area, a move described by Patrick Harvie MSP as ‘absurd’.
-The sheriff upheld a limited interdict ad interim against two named campaigners only, preventing them from putting up bat boxes and installing new raised beds.
+On 21 August 2009, the community group was taken to court by the Glasgow City Council for improving their local area, a move described by Patrick Harvie MSP as ‘absurd’.
+The sheriff upheld a limited interdict ad interim against two of the group only being Douglas A Peacock and Karen Chung, preventing them from putting up bat boxes and installing new raised beds.
 The sheriff said the campaigners ‘had done only good’.

 Feel free to drill into the history files to read more on what local people have been doing to manage and save this land.
 If you want to help manage the land or support the campaign please contact us at: email@example.com